 I think what you need to focus on right now is if your pet has a quality of life.
 If she is still enjoying her doggie things, then maybe extended medical treatment is warranted.
 If she is winding down and not having a great quality of life, then it might be time to consider easing her pain and letting her go with dignity.
 She might be in pain and hiding it well.
 I don’t think your vet suggests that route lightly, so you will have to be prepared for that reality and think of your dog.
 Be strong and do what is best for the dog.
 Good luck.

 Add your own answer in the comments!

 Incoming search terms:

-- dog with kidney failure when to put down
+- when to put dog to sleep with kidney failure

-- dogs with kidney failure when to put down
+- whether to put my dog with kidney failure down

 Tags: Bad News, Diet, Dignity, Dog Disease, Dog Vet, Dragonfly, Focus, Good Luck, Iv Fluids, Kidney Failure, Kinder, Medical Treatment, Organ Failures, Protein, Quality Of Life, Renel Failure, Sleep, Twelve Months, Walks